jamessmith666/Short-Url/README.md

-# Yocs
+# URL Shortener
 Web Script URL Shortener Without Database MYSQL

 <img src="https://raw.githubusercontent.com/neoxr/Yocs/master/ss.png" width="100%">

 ## Configuration
-First you have to change the config file, you can find it in <a href="https://github.com/neoxr/Yocs/blob/master/vendor/helper/config.php">here</a>.
+First you have to change the config file, you can find it in <a href="https://github.com/jamessmith666/Short-Url/blob/master/vendor/helper/config.php">here</a>.

 ```
 // put your web address